About Living Large

 I studied Mechanical Engineering and Economics at Duke University in Durham, North Carolina.
 I reside in Singapore, and I’m also a member of the Global Speakers Federation and the Asia Professional Speakers – Singapore (APSS) association.
-I’m married to a wonderful wife named Michele, and we have our first child on the way.
+I’m married to a wonderful wife named Michele, and we have a son called Isaac.

 Enjoy your time checking out the articles on Living Large!